Q: Are your ear wires safe for sensitive ears?

 Q: What is a good source to learn more about the healing properties of crystals?

 A: There are many books and sources online.
 I recommend starting with Judy Hall's 'Crystal Bible'.
-It is an excellent resource for quickly accessing information on a wide range of stones, where they are from, and their metaphysical properties.
+It is an excellent resource for quickly accessing the information on a wide range of stones, where they are from, and their metaphysical properties.

 Q: How do I clean silver fill and gold fill jewelry?